SmingHub/Sming/docs/source/information/memory.rst

 BIOS
 ~~~~

-The ESP8266 and ESP32 are far more complex, and most of the low-level initialisation
-happens in the ROM code.
+Most of the low-level initialisation happens in the ROM code.
 The ROM essentially contains the systems BIOS, with various
 low-level routines which may be used instead of accessing hardware directly.
 It is
 also responsible for setting up memory caching.

 Runtime libraries
 ~~~~~~~~~~~~~~~~~

-Control is passed to runtime libraries provided by Espressif, stored in Flash memory.
+For Espressif devices, control is passed to the SDK runtime libraries, stored in Flash memory.
-Both ROM and runtime code are closed-source and not generally available for inspection, though disassemblies do exist.
+The ROM and some runtime code are closed-source and not generally available for inspection, though disassemblies do exist.

 Boot loader
 ~~~~~~~~~~~

-The first point we really see what's going on is in the bootloader (rBoot).
+The first point we really see what's going on is in the bootloader.

+This is :component:`rboot` for the Esp8266; the Esp32 bootloader is part of the SDK.
 The bootloader identifies the correct program image (as there can be more than one),

+The Rp2040 bootloader is more basic as it only supports booting one image.

-loads the starting portion into IRAM and jumps there.
-It also configures the caching
+In all cases, the bootloader loads the starting portion of the program image into IRAM and jumps there.
-mechanism so that the correct program image is  loaded.
+It also configures the caching mechanism so that the correct program image is loaded.
-You can find more details about this in the :component:`rboot` documentation.

 Memory initialisation
 ~~~~~~~~~~~~~~~~~~~~~

+This is done by startup code in the SDK before passing control to Sming.

 Code is copied from flash into IRAM, and *const* data copied into DRAM.
 Also static and global variable values are initialised from tables stored in flash.